The Star of Captivating Happiness: Production

 After making the 1970 hit film White Sun of the Desert, Motyl received no directorial projects for five years.

-When Motyl got the green light from Goskino to make a film about the Decembrists, he still had problems and had to do many rewrites because the authorities believed that the picture had too many parallels to the Soviet regime and allusions about Soviet dissidents.
+When Motyl got the green light from Goskino to make a film about the Decembrists, he still had problems and had to do many rewrites because the authorities believed that the picture had too many parallels with the Soviet regime and allusions to Soviet dissidents.